-15Now the rest of the acts of Jehoash that he did, and his might, and how he fought with Amaziah king of Judah, are they not written in the Book of the Chronicles of the kings of Israel?

-16And Jehoash slept with his fathers and was buried in Samaria with the kings of Israel, and Jeroboam his son reigned in his place.

-17Amaziah the son of Joash king of Judah lived after the death of Jehoash son of Jehoahaz king of Israel 15 years.

-18Now the rest of the acts of Amaziah, are they not written in the Book of the Chronicles of the kings of Judah?

-19Now they made a conspiracy against him in Jerusalem and he fled to Lachish, but they sent after him to Lachish and killed him there.

-20They brought him on horses and he was buried at Jerusalem with his fathers in the city of David.

-21Then all the people of Judah took Azariah, who was 16 years old, and made him king in the place of his father Amaziah.

-22He built Elath and restored it to Judah; after that the king slept with his fathers.

-23In the 15th year of Amaziah the son of Joash king of Judah, Jeroboam the son of Joash king of Israel began to reign in Samaria, and he reigned for 41 years.

-24He did what was evil in the eyes of Yahweh.
-He did not depart from all the sins of Jeroboam the son of Nebat with which he made Israel to sin.

-25He restored the border of Israel from Lebo-hamath to the sea of the Arabah, according to the word of Yahweh the God of Israel that he spoke by his servant Jonah the son of Amittai, the prophet who was from Gath-hepher.

-Now | 15Now the rest of the acts of Jehoash that he did, and his mighty acts, and how he fought against Amaziah king of Judah, are they not written in the Book of the Chronicles of the kings of Israel?
+15Now the rest of the acts of Jehoash that he did, and his mighty acts, and how he fought against Amaziah king of Judah, are they not written in the Book of the Chronicles of the kings of Israel?

 16And Jehoash slept with his fathers and was buried in Samaria with the kings of Israel, and Jeroboam his son reigned in his place.

 17Amaziah the son of Joash king of Judah lived 15 years after the death of Jehoash son of Jehoahaz king of Israel.

 18Now the rest of the acts of Amaziah, are they not written in the Book of the Chronicles of the kings of Judah?

 19Now they made a conspiracy against him in Jerusalem and he fled to Lachish, but they sent after him to Lachish and killed him there.

 20They carried him back on horses and he was buried at Jerusalem with his fathers in the city of David.

 21Then all the people of Judah took Azariah, who was 16 years old, and made him king in the place of his father Amaziah.

 22He built Elath and restored it to Judah after King Amaziah slept with his fathers.

 23In the fifteenth year of Amaziah the son of Joash king of Judah, Jeroboam the son of Joash king of Israel began to reign in Samaria, and reigned for 41 years.

 24He did what was evil in the eyes of Yahweh.
 He did not depart from all the sins of Jeroboam the son of Nebat with which he made Israel sin.

 25He restored the border of Israel from Lebo-hamath to the sea of the Arabah, according to the word of Yahweh the God of Israel that he spoke by his servant Jonah the son of Amittai, the prophet who was from Gath-hepher.